 It is possible to view (3) as a general model that embeds other models of inflation.
-An important one is the monetarist model of Harberger (1963).
-It has been used to analyse inflation in developing countries on a number of occasions (see Vogel 1974, London 1989, Ndung'u 1994).
-In this model excess money supply drives inflation and prices.
-In the pure monetarist version, only variables entering the money-demand relation should be significant, while other versions would predict that imported inflation also influences domestic inflation, or that the law of one price holds for goods that are tradables (Hanson 1985; Moser 1995).
-In any case, a reasonable requirement for the monetarist model to be valid empirically is that the error-correction term for money demand enters significantly in (3).
+An important one is the model by Harberger (1963), which has been used to analyse inflation in developing countries on a number of occasions (see Vogel 1974, London 1989, Ndung'u 1994).
+According to this model, excess money supply drives inflation and prices.
+In the pure monetarist version, only variables entering the money-demand relation should be significant.
+Since this implies assuming a closed economy, or a perfectly floating exchange rate and no imported intermediate goods, most versions of the model allow imported inflation to influence domestic inflation, or assume that the law of one price holds for tradable goods (Hanson 1985, Moser 1995, Ubide 1997, Jonsson 1999).
+In the open economy version, a truly fixed exchange rate would make money supply endogenous.
+However, this case is probably not relevant for Kenya where there were numerous devaluations and inflation was higher than world inflation during our sample period.
+Hence, even though most studies in the Harberger tradition only analyse the short run part of (3),4 a reasonable requirement for the model to be valid empirically is that money enters significantly in one of the error-correction terms.

 An alternative interpretation is that inflation occurs when the relative price between non-tradable and tradable goods deviates from equilibrium.
 For example, an increase in terms of trade requires either the nominal exchange rate to appreciate, or the price of non-tradables to increase, for equilibrium to be restored, while a decrease in terms of trade requires a depreciation of the nominal exchange rate or a decline in non-tradable prices.
 It is quite possible that consumer prices rise in both cases; the nominal exchange rate is not allowed to appreciate enough when terms of trade improve, and devaluations push up prices through feedback effects when terms of trade deteriorate.
 Money supply would in these cases be demand determined, or solely influence domestic prices through its effects on their proximate determinants (see Dornbusch 1980, Chap.
-6, Liviatan and Piterman 1986, Kamin 1996).
+6, Liviatan and Piterman 1986, and Kamin 1996).